enzofoucaud/dockmas/README.md

 A monitoring solution for Massa Node.
 It is based on [dockprom](https://github.com/stefanprodan/dockprom).

-## Donations

-If you like this project and you want to support my work, you can:

-- Send some $MASSA to my address: `AU12HMRMWkW9yntwnRJnbuv1mMT4MfZP9eX32TMosvvireutwaZw4`

 ## Requirements

 In order to run this project you need to install: